franpandol/stock_market_django/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+First clone the repo and then run the following commands:

 There are two options with two steps each: